Who Begat Python? Knowing your Interpreter

 - Difference between compiled language and interpreted language

 I am an independent security researcher with a DevOps background.
 I love debugging and disassembling code rather than writing code.
-Currently a contributor in OWASP projects.
-I blog occasionally and keep a keen interest in system architecture.
+I'm an Opensource contributor, previously into OWASP, currently working with Open Mainframe Project, a collaboration between The Linux Foundation and IBM Z. I blog occasionally and keep a keen interest in system architecture.
 Still an undergrad student and wish to rule over Python (long way to go yet).
-I have previously given a talk on Open Source tools used in data collection using OSINT techniques.
+I have previously given talks on Open Source tools used in data collection using OSINT techniques and Content Security Policy bypass using Polyglot XSS attacks.